Jakus23/non/README.md

 ````
 This mind-map is cool.
 You should have already learned something about stakeholders (and about the _non_ language).

-There is no markdown or brackets required.
+There are no markdown or brackets required.

 > Capitalise the “Frames” and no special characters for uniformity of terms